Cucumber Sushi Roll

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last up to 2 days in the fridge.
-If you don’t use any avocados, they will last up to 4 days in the fridge
+Storage: Store any leftovers in an airtight container in the fridge for up to 2 days.
+If you don’t use any avocados, they’ll last up to 4 days in the fridge.

 Nutrition